crfroehlich/bloog/content/configuration/setting-up/features.md

 ## Propagating Netlify environment variables

-When you deploy BooGi-based page on Netlify, you can take benefit of automated propagation of some Netlify environment configuration, such as page URL (especially useful for branch or pull request deployments) and page location in code repository (e.g. Github).
+When you deploy HikingMyDesk-based page on Netlify, you can take benefit of automated propagation of some Netlify environment configuration, such as page URL (especially useful for branch or pull request deployments) and page location in code repository (e.g. Github).